hrsh7th/nvim-cmp/README.md

 #### sources (type: table<cmp.SourceConfig>)

+Lists all the global completion sources that will be enabled in all buffers.
-Global source lists are listed in the `source` table.
-These are applied to all buffers.
-The order of the sources list helps define the source priority, see the *sorting.priority_weight* options below.
+The order of the list defines the priority of each source.
+See the *sorting.priority_weight* option below.

-It is possible to setup different source lists for different filetypes, this is an example using the `FileType` autocommand to setup different sources for the lua filetype.
-This will overwrite your global sources for the buffer.
+It is possible to set up different sources for different filetypes using `FileType` autocommand and `cmp.setup.buffer` to override the global configuration.

 ```viml
 " Setup buffer configuration (nvim-lua source only enables in Lua filetype).